conan-io/docs/glossary.rst

    generator
-      A generator provides the information of dependencies calculated by Conan in a suitable format mainly a build system.
-They normally provide a file that can be included or injected to the specific build system to help it to find the packages declared in the recipe.
+      A generator provides the information of dependencies calculated by Conan in a suitable format that is usually injected in a build system.
+They normally provide a file that can be included or passed as input to the specific build system to help it to find the packages declared in the recipe.
 There are other generators that are not intended to be used with the build system. e.g.
       :ref:`"deploy"<deploy_generator>`, :ref:`"YouCompleteMe"<youcompleteme_integration>`.

    build helper